Amehran/AIDevCompanionDev/README.md

 ### ✨ Key Features

 - **🤖 Multi-Agent Swarm**: Three specialized agents analyze code in parallel for comprehensive coverage.
+- **⚡ Hybrid AI Architecture**: Intelligent on-device processing handles simple queries locally, while complex code analysis is routed to the cloud, optimizing for cost and latency.
+- **🛡️ Secure by Design**: Built-in AWS Bedrock Guardrails and local secret scanning ensure safe and responsible AI interactions.
 - **🛠️ Automated Improvements**: The system can rewrite your code to fix security vulnerabilities, performance bottlenecks, and style issues upon request.
 - **📱 Native Android Client**: A full-featured Jetpack Compose app to take your AI companion on the go.
 - **🧠 Contextual Memory**: Remembers previous turns in the conversation for a natural, flowing dialogue.
 - **☁️ Serverless Architecture**: Built on AWS Lambda with container images, scaling to 1000+ concurrent requests with zero infrastructure management.
-- **⚡ Real-time Streaming**: Powered by AWS Bedrock for fast, streaming responses.

 ---